Ninadh/STAT545_Participation/README.md

 This repo is part of a STAT 545 exercise to explore GitHub and markdown.

-this line was added locally
+this line was added locally ff